 Shopify product and inventory webhooks can fire dozens of times during a bulk import.
 Absorb the burst and trigger your sync pipeline once.

 GitHub, GitLab, and Bitbucket push events during a rebase can queue up multiple builds.
-Timeout mode fires your deploy hook once after the push storm settles.
+Throttle mode fires your deploy hook once after the push storm settles.

 Stripe, Linear, PagerDuty, or your own internal services — if it fires a POST request, you can wrap it with a debounce or timeout window in under a minute.